 Line 10 - Incentive stock options and California qualified stock options Incentive stock options (ISOs).
 For regular tax, no income is recognized when an ISO, as defined in IRC Section 422(b), is granted or exercised.
-However, this rule does not apply for AMT.
+However, this rule does not apply for AVIT.
 Instead, you must generally include on line 10 the excess of:

-- The fair market value (FMV) of the stock acquired through the exercise of the option (determined without regard to any lapse restriction) when your rights in the stock first become transferable, or when these rights are no longer subject to a substantial risk of forfeiture, over - The amount you paid for the stock.
+- The fair market value (FMV) of the stock acquired through the exercise of the option (determined without regard to any lapse restriction) when your rights in the stock first become transferable, or when these rights are no longer subject to a substantial risk of forfeiture, over

+The amount you had for the stock

+- The amount you paid for the stock.